 2– Choose the type of course that suits your needs.
 Below you will find a description of each type of course that the schools offer in Ynsitu, your Booking of language courses abroad.

 3– Choose the intensity of your course, meaning the number of weekly classes.
 The most common offer is of 15, 20 or 25 classes per week.
 There are schools that have classes of 45, 50 or 60 minutes, and you should take this into account.
-For example, a course of 20 classes of 45 minutes per week, means 15 real hours of class per week and yet if the class duration is 60 minutes, it would be 20 real hours of class.
+For example, a course of 20 classes of 45 minutes per week, means 15 real hours of class per week.
+However if the class duration is 60 minutes, it would be 20 real hours of class.

-4– The classes are taught entirely in the language you are learning so the lower your level of mastery of that language, the more effort it will cost you, but you will alsoprogress more quickly.
+4– The classes are taught entirely in the language you are learning so the lower your level of mastery of that language, the more effort you will have to put in, but you will also progress more quickly.
 Needless to say, you would learn much faster than taking classes in your home country.

 The topics covered are mainly useful situations for everyday life such as: work, sports, vacations, meals, trips, experiences, etc.

 The objective of this type of course is that you learn the selected language and improve your overall fluency.
 Our advice is that you choose this type of course, if what you are looking for is a general improvement in your language of choice.

 The language courses with activities combine general language classes with recreational activities.
 During these courses, you can continue to improve your language level after class whilst practicing your favorite hobby, and even meeting people with similar tastes.